marigold-dev/training-nft-3/README.md

 ![https://vinepair.com/wp-content/uploads/2016/06/Cellar-HEAD.jpg](https://vinepair.com/wp-content/uploads/2016/06/Cellar-HEAD.jpg)

-This time we are going to use the single asset template.
+This time, let's use the single asset template.
 It is the opposite of the previous NFT template because:

 - you have a unique `token_id`, so only 1 wine collection
 - you have a certain quantity of items in the same collection